rahuls1098/FullStackOpen-Course/part0/exercise_0.4.md

 	server-->>browser: [{"content": "", "date": ""},...]
 	deactivate server

-	Note to the right of browser: Browser executes event handler to render the notes to display
+	Note right of browser: Browser executes event handler to render the notes to display
 ```